Key concepts and terms

 ONTAP tools Manager

-ONTAP tools Manager provides more control to ONTAP tools for VMware vSphere administrator over the managed vCenter Server instances and onboarded storage backends.
-ONTAP tools Manger helps in management of vCenter Server instances, storage backends, certificates, passwords and Log bundle downloads.
+ONTAP tools Manager provides more control to ONTAP tools for VMware vSphere administrators over the managed vCenter Server instances and onboarded storage backends.
+It helps manage vCenter Server instances, storage backends, certificates, passwords, and log bundle downloads.

 Open Virtual Appliance (OVA)